WordPress Canonicalization Made Simple With SmartCrawl

 1. Verify the Homepage’s Canonical URL in WordPress Settings

-2. Verify the Homepage’s Canonical URL in Google Webmaster Tools
+2. Verify the Homepage’s Canonical URL in Google Search Console

-Next you need to tell Google which URL you prefer.
-You do this by first adding both URLs to your Webmaster Tools account — Google considers them separate entities.
-Once you have done that, you need to set the “Preferred domain” via Configuration > Settings:
+Next, you need to tell Google which URL you prefer.
+You do this by first adding your URLs to Google Search Console.

-This final step may sound a little daunting, but it is in fact the most straightforward.
-First, install and activate one of the popular SEO plugins, such as All in One SEO Pack.
+This final step may sound a little daunting, but it is in fact the most straightforward and can be done in one-click.

-Once activated, navigate to the settings and ensure that the “Canonical URLs” checkbox is selected:
+Once activated, navigate to the settings and simply click the Hide redundant canonical link tags.